 SPAR waiting to travel

-Virtually all my inquiries to selected galleries, museums, art spaces, academies, China-related institutes, embassies etc. in Belgrade, Istanbul and Athens remain unanswered.
-Perhaps I’d been unrealistic when it comes to planning horizons, but a response would anyhow have been nice.
+Virtually all my inquiries to selected galleries, museums, art spaces, academies, China-related institutes, embassies etc., in Belgrade, Istanbul and Athens remain unanswered.
+Perhaps I’d been unrealistic when it came to planning horizons, but a response would anyhow have been nice.

 On the second last day of the show at Palazzo Mora, a young Chinese came up to me after having examined the installation and asked whether I was thinking of having it travel after Venice and, if so, would be interested in having it shown in China.